SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/index.md

 You can create a selection that contains

-* All the contracts you have registered in SuperOffice CRM
+* All the contracts registered in SuperOffice CRM
 * A list of all the documents that do not have the status **Completed**

 ### Follow-up